YinHk-Notes/javascript-cheatsheet-and-note/problems/Hoisting.md

 >
 > JavaScript Hoisting refers to the process whereby the interpreter appears to move **the declaration of functions, variables or classes** to the top of their scope, prior to execution of the code.

-- Hoisting allows functions to be safely used in code before they are declared.
+- Hoisting allows functions to be safely used in code **before they are declared**.
 - Function and class declarations are also hoisted.

 ### Variable hoisting